SwiftlyPHP/database/docs/Query/setDatabase.md

 ---
 # Query::setDatabase

-Associate a query with a given database.
+Sets the database that will execute this query.

-Passing `null` will reset the query, unlinking it from any database.
+Passing `null` will reset the query, unlinking it from the current database.

 ## Method Signature